 Before you purchase a property we recommend you obtain your own independent legal advice.
 Your lawyer will ensure the correct legal processes are followed and will also check over any property reports you obtain as part of your buying process.

 Hamilton has a wide range of properties available so we advise that you create a list of the features you would like your home to have.
 This can help save you from trawling through endless property listings to find what you’re looking for.
 Try to figure out what your essentials are and what your wants are and where you are willing to compromise.
 There will be lots of things you would like in a property but only a few of these will be absolutely essential.
 For example, you may like to live in Beerescourt but would live in Forest Lake to ensure you could afford 3 bedrooms which, for you, may be essential.
 We understand that people often buy a home which is slightly different to that which they thought they were looking for, but it is still important to create a list to begin the search.
-To help we’ve created a buyers checklist to get you started.

 Everyone has their own way of finding the perfect place to call home.
 Here are a few places you may like to begin the search for your next Hamilton home:

 Each of our sales team has a great deal of expertise and knowledge of the Hamilton real estate market.
 The team also have a wide range of resources available to assist them in helping you find your next Hamilton home.
 Your salesperson will listen to your requirements and try to fulfil as many of them as possible.
 They will keep you well informed, provide you with quality information and find appropriate properties for you to view, simplifying your search.